xonixx/makesure/README.md

 ```
 @options timing
 ```
-Will measure and log each goal execution time + total time.
+Will measure and log each goal execution time and total time.

 Example `Makesurefile`:
 ```sh